 Our Michigan Employment Law Attorneys Protect Your Rights

 Employment laws are intended to keep employees safe and ensure they get treated fairly in the workplace.
-They began in the early 20th century and have continually expanded and evolved in an effort to create safe working environments, non-discriminatory hiring practices, a minimum wage and more.
+They began in the early 20th century and have continually expanded and evolved to create safe working environments, non-discriminatory hiring practices, a minimum wage, and more.

 Our firm can help you with many employment law issues, including: